leehaesung/A_Developer_Guide_To_the_IoT_IBM/README.md

         * Course Prerequisites 3 min
         * Summary of the lessons 4 min
         * What practical work is in this course?
 2 min
-        * Learning module summary: About this course 10 min
+        * Learning module summary: About this course
               * You reached the end of this learning module.
-You now:

-                    * Have high level awareness of what you will learn within the course
+                    * You have high level awareness of what you will learn within the course
-                    * Have a high level awareness of the hands on work within the course
+                    * You have a high level awareness of the hands on work within the course
-                    * Know about the requirements needed to complete the course including the hardware, software and details of prerequisite skills required to complete the programming assignments
+                    * You know about the requirements needed to complete the course including the hardware, software and details of prerequisite skills required to complete the programming assignments

    * What is the Internet of Things?
         * Overview of Internet of Things 6 min